SMarquis85/C2-Porfolio/README.md

 ## Final Work Review

 **"Keep the coding clean."** This action was applied to both HTML and CSS with the help of Patrick Lake(Tutor), Google, W3Schools.
 Looks cleaner, organised and much more easier to read.
-Advice on how to build a proper HTML page, from my first Challenge, has been applied for this Challenge.
+Advice on how to build a stronger HTML page, from my first Challenge, has been applied.

 > **(Challenge 2; CARL-VIRT-FSF-PT-04-2023, README.md 2023)**